qburst/DevOps-Automations/terraform/aws/modules/eks/README.md

   - `provider.tf`: Configures the Terraform provider for AWS and specifies the default AWS region.
   - `main.tf`: Calls the EKS module and passes input variables to create an EKS cluster and its associated infrastructure.
+  - `app.yaml`:YAML file for deploying a sample NGINX web application in the EKS cluster.

 ## Prerequisites